Was Tajik leader’s rant at Putin defiance or a plea for greater dependence?

 “[Rahmon] understands Russia has fewer friends now and Tajikistan is among them,” Mirzokhid Karshiev, a doctoral researcher at University of Helsinki, wrote on Twitter.
 “He's probably unhappy with Russia working with [Central Asia] as a region, this makes him less flexible with its neighbours.
 In that regard, he's advocating ‘divide and rule,’ which apparently serves his personal interests.”

-The Tajik leader volunteered numerous ways in which his country remains umbilically linked to Moscow: the Russian military base where thousands of troops are stationed; the millions of Tajiks that go to Russia for work, study, and even medical treatment; the millions of children in Tajikistan that still learn Russian at school.
+The Tajik leader volunteered numerous ways in which his country remains umbilically linked to Moscow: the Russian military base where thousands of troops are stationed; the millions of Tajiks that go to Russia for work, study and even medical treatment; the millions of children in Tajikistan that still learn Russian at school.

 On that last point, Rahmon made an undisguised plea for help.

-“We have 2.5 million schoolchildren [studying Russian], and they don’t have enough textbooks,” he said.
+“We have 2.5mn schoolchildren [studying Russian], and they don’t have enough textbooks,” he said.

 As it happens, five Russian-language schools built on Moscow’s dime opened this school year alone.
 Putin even attended the opening ceremony for one of the schools via video link.

 Temur Umarov, a fellow at Carnegie Politika, wrote on his Twitter account that with Russia so diplomatically isolated, Tajikistan is a prime position to extort concessions, and has already done so, in fact.
-By way of examples, Umarov pointed to the Russian Supreme Court’s recent decision to designate a banned opposition party from Tajikistan as a terrorist organization and the constant deportation of Russia-based Tajik political activists.
+By way of examples, Umarov pointed to the Russian Supreme Court’s recent decision to designate a banned opposition party from Tajikistan as a terrorist organisation and the constant deportation of Russia-based Tajik political activists.

 “The concessions made by [Russia] are not enough for [Tajikistan].
 Rahmon wants to play his card right.
 To this point, he invested a lot to keep [Russian] influence high in [Tajikistan] and did much less than other [Central Asian] states to diversify its ties [with] partners besides Russia.
 Now, Rahmon wants to be rewarded,” Umarov wrote.